laninsky/teaching_resources/whale_id/index.md

 In this exercise, we'll pick up just after the samples have been amplified and sequenced to figure out **What whale is that?** based on the stretches of A, C, G and Ts that make up the control region of the mtDNA of these samples.
 We'll be using two methods:
 1. [BLAST](index.md#using-blast), which relies on comparing the similarity between our sequences and whale and dolphin sequences in a database; and
-2. [Witness for the whales](index.md#using-witness-for-the-whales), a phylogenetic (tree-based) method that uses expertly-curated sequences.
+2. [Witness for the whales](index.md#using-witness-for-the-whales), a phylogenetic (tree-based) method that uses sequences confirmed by experts to be from specific species.

 The samples we'll be identifying are [here](whale_meat_sample_sequences.md) (open it in a new tab so you can flick back and forth with the instructions), and the instructions for how to use the two methods are below.
 Keep a pen and paper handy, or a file open on your device, so you can write down your species IDs!